As appeared on ZDNet. January 21, 2015

 Part of the disconnect, Koplowitz suggested, is that Box is often mischaracterized as a file storage, sync and share solution.

-Rather, he continued, Box's platform is much more powerful and extensive, positioning Box as a more robust competitor in the long run against the likes of Microsoft SharePoint and One Drive, Google Drive, DropBox, EMC Syncplicity, Cirix ShareFile and "other 800 pound gorillas."
+Rather, he continued, Box's platform is much more powerful and extensive, positioning Box as a more robust competitor in the long run against the likes of Microsoft SharePoint and One Drive, Google Drive, DropBox, EMC Syncplicity by Axway, Cirix ShareFile and "other 800 pound gorillas."

 Chris Walker, an analyst at Digital Clarity Group covering enterprise information management, concurred that Box is often "wrongly categorized," sometimes to its detriment from a PR standing point.